bashuser30/dl-distro/README.md

 dl-distro -a
 ```

-The `-u` option will force update the JSON file:
+The `-u` option will force update the file:

 ```
 dl-distro -u